- Nuclear Medicine Physics, a Handbook for teachers and students, 2014 (IAEA)

 Introduction to references

 The IAEA has published a technical reference book that provides guidance about the specifications and prerequisites required for acceptance testing of PET and PET/CT scanners, including guidelines for routine quality control of the equipment.
 Following these guidelines would ensure operation of a scanner under optimal conditions.
-Other publications from IAEA (Safety Report Series No 58) discusses radiation protection matters related to PET/CT.
-International standards have been published by NEMA and IEC.
-Some information on QC of PET scanners can also be found on the IAEA Radiation Protection of the Patient web-site as well as in the presentations by Zanzonico.and O’Brien-Penney.
+The IAEA has published a comprehensive handbook of Physics in Nuclear Medicine.
+The includes 20 chapters and covers topics relevant to nuclear medicine physics, including basic physics for nuclear medicine, radionuclide production, imaging and non-imaging detectors, quantitative nuclear medicine, internal dosimetry in clinical practice and radionuclide therapy.
+The Safety Report Series No. 58 provides guidance on radiation protection issues related to PET/CT.
+International standards have been published by NEMA and IEC (see the Related links mentioned on this page).
+Some information on QC of PET scanners can also be found on the IAEA Radiation Protection of the Patient web-site.